 Here's an example of where the three primary asset classes fall on the potential volatility and return spectrum.
+Notice that higher returns tend to go hand-in-hand with higher volatility.

 usually held in short-term money market or T-bill investments